Check the system requirements for Wi-Fi syncing

 - Windows XP, Windows Vista, Windows 7, or Windows 8

 - The latest updates for your iOS device, iTunes, and operating system:

 Turn on Wi-Fi syncing

-To sync your content to your iOS device through Wi-Fi, you must turn on the option in iTunes:
+To sync content to your iOS device over Wi-Fi, turn on the option in iTunes:

 - Connect your iOS device to your computer using the Apple USB cable.